 The accompanying Schedule of Expenditures of Federal Awards includes the federal grant activity of the North East School District and is presented on the modified accrual basis of accounting.
-The information in the schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of States, Local Government and Non-Profit Organizations.
+The information in the schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Therefore, some amounts presented in the schedule may differ from amounts presented in, or used in the preparation of the basic financial statements.